Employers share the most memorable excuses they've heard and how they handled them.

 "At first, I wasn't sure how to handle it," Reznik said.
 "It seemed a little far-fetched, but at the same time, I do care about my employees' health and safety.
 I also had to consider other employees' safety.
 If some 'rough' guys were going to come to our office looking for him, I really didn't want him to be here."

-In the end, Reznik accepted the excuse and after a few days, the employee returned to work.
-However, a few months later the same excuse was given.
-The employee left but never returned to work.
+In the end, Reznik accepted the excuse, and the employee returned to work after a few days.
+A few months later, he gave the same excuse, left, and never returned to work.

 A death in the family is a perfectly legitimate excuse for missing work.
-However, having the same family member die multiple times isn't as plausible.
-Ola Wlodarczyk, an HR specialist at Zety, had an employee who called out of work on three different occasions by saying their grandmother had died.
+The same family member dying multiple times is a different story.
+Ola Wlodarczyk, an HR specialist at Zety, once had an employee who called in on three different occasions with the excuse that their grandmother had died.

 "It was obvious the employee was not telling the truth, but we had to be strategic in our response," Wlodarczyk said.

-After the employee returned from their "bereavement" leave, they were brought into the HR office to be confronted with the situation.
-Wlodarczyk said they were very straightforward with the employee, showing them all of the previous requests and reasons, including the other grandmother death excuses, for calling out of work.
+After the employee returned from their "bereavement" leave, they were brought into the HR office and confronted with the situation.
+Wlodarczyk said they were straightforward with the employee, showing them all the previous requests and reasons, including the other grandmother-death excuses, for calling out of work.

 "The employee went completely white," she said.
 "Still, we gave the employee a chance to tell us their side of the story.
 Of course, it's possible someone misspoke, or even categorizes someone as a close family member in this way, so we gave them a chance to tell their side of the story before disciplining them."

-In the end, the employee admitted to not having any relatives who passed away.
+In the end, the employee admitted that none of their relatives had recently passed away.
 In addition, Wlodarczyk said they discovered a litany of other false excuses that the employee had made up for missing work.